 You're going to love these Crispy Roasted Chickpeas!
 They're crunchy, salty, and a little bit spicy.
 Totally vegan and gluten-free, these oven baked chickpeas make a great snack and they're a perfect topping for salads.
 Your roasted chickpeas will turn out extra crispy thanks to a simple trick I'll teach you below.

-Many years ago I was sitting at a bar in Rome having a glass of bubbles when our server plunked down a bowl of crispy roasted garbanzo beans to nibble on.
+Many years ago I was sitting at a bar in Rome having a glass of bubbles when our server plunked down a bowl of crispy roasted chickpeas to nibble on.
 Man, were they ever good!

-What’s the difference between garbanzo beans and chickpeas?
+Super quick, let's get one thing out of the way: what's the difference between garbanzo beans and chickpeas?

 The difference is there is no difference.
 Same bean, different name!
 The word garbanzo has Spanish origins and the word chickpea is more commonly used in English.
 So you can call these roasted garbanzo beans or roasted chickpeas as you see fit.

 Ingredients for Roasted Chickpeas

 The ingredient list is short and sweet for this crispy crunchy snack!
 You'll need to grab some:

 - Chickpeas --> Canned chickpeas or cooked from dried are both fine.
 (Related: Instant Pot Chickpeas)

 - Oil --> I'm using olive oil for these beauties.